spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 ### Custom Value File

-You can customize the [Cluster Profile](/glossary-all#clusterprofile) that makes up the Enterprise Cluster by providing a custom **values.yaml** file.
-The custom **values.yaml** file is a YAML file that contains the values for the various Cluster Profile layers that make up the Enterprise Cluster.
+You can customize the [Cluster Profile](/glossary-all#clusterprofile) that makes up the Enterprise Cluster by providing a custom **values.yaml** file that contains values for the various Cluster Profile layers that make up the Enterprise Cluster.
 The custom **values.yaml** file is used to customize the Enterprise Cluster to your specific needs.
 This is an advanced feature and should only be used by advanced users or when explicitly instructed by our support team.

 The **values.yaml** file is made up of the following components: